 If you’re going to be a great Sustainability Manager, you’ve got to be fluent in the narrative of the project or organisation that you’re working in, you’ve got to be able to take the facts and figures and data and transform it into something relatable to different audiences.
 Being able to tell the story will get you buy-in, and it will help those people who read or hear your words to understand that you are an influential character in that story.

 As part of our newsletter last year we wrote top tips and tool to tell your story.
-You will find that os use for sure.

 Example: Daniel’s Story